 Work Out… But Not Right Before Bed

 Physical activity reduces stress and tension and therefore, contributes to adequate sleep.
 If you are not already active, start moving!
-Choose a sport you love and practise it regularly.
+Choose a sport you love and practice it regularly.
 However, remember that exercising right before bed is not ideal, as it puts your body in high-energy mode.
 If your schedule forces you to take your spinning class at night, try to go earlier in the evening, or at least an hour before bedtime.
 Who knows?
 Your dreams might let you win a race or two.

 Eating Habits That Will Help You Sleep